List of HTTP header fields

-Field values

-A few fields can contain comments (i.e. in User-Agent, Server, Via fields), which can be ignored by software.
+A few field values can contain comments (i.e. in User-Agent, Server, Via fields), which can be ignored by software.

 Many field values may contain a quality (q) key-value pair separated by equals sign, specifying a weight to use in content negotiation.
 For example, a browser may indicate that it accepts information in German or English, with German as preferred by setting the q value for de higher than that of en, as follows: